 Why I Make Terrible Decisions, or, poverty thoughts

+There's no way to structure this coherently.
+They are random observations that might help explain the mental processes.
 But often, I think that we look at the academic problems of poverty and have no idea of the why.
 We know the what and the how, and we can see systemic problems, but it's rare to have a poor person actually explain it on their own behalf.
 So this is me doing that, sort of.

+Rest is a luxury for the rich.
 I get up at 6AM, go to school (I have a full courseload, but I only have to go to two in-person classes) then work, then I get the kids, then I pick up my husband, then I have half an hour to change and go to Job 2.
 I get home from that at around 1230AM, then I have the rest of my classes and work to tend to.
 I'm in bed by 3.
 This isn't every day, I have two days off a week from each of my obligations.
 I use that time to clean the house and soothe Mr. Martini and see the kids for longer than an hour and catch up on schoolwork.
 Those nights I'm in bed by midnight, but if I go to bed too early I won't be able to stay up the other nights because I'll fuck my pattern up, and I drive an hour home from Job 2 so I can't afford to be sleepy.
 I never get a day off from work unless I am fairly sick.
 It doesn't leave you much room to think about what you are doing, only to attend to the next thing and the next.
 Planning isn't in the mix.

 When I was pregnant the first time, I was living in a weekly motel for some time.
 I had a minifridge with no freezer and a microwave.
 I was on WIC.
 I ate peanut butter from the jar and frozen burritos because they were 12/$2.
 Had I had a stove, I couldn't have made beef burritos that cheaply.
 And I needed the meat, I was pregnant.
 I might not have had any prenatal care, but I am intelligent enough to eat protein and iron whilst knocked up.